jrobind/Fit-Search/README.md

 npm install
 ```

-Next, you will need to set your own session secret in the __server.js file__.
+Next, you will need to set your own session secret in the `server.js` file.
 Additionally, you will also need to setup MongoDB locally on your own computer or via a third-party provider.
-Once you have your database URL, go to the __index.js__ file within the __/models__ directory and paste your URL here:
+Once you have your database URL, go to the `index.js` file within the `/models` directory and paste your URL here:

 ```js
 mongoose.connect(/* database URL */);